Enhancing Scalability in Bayesian Nonparametric Factor Analysis of Spatiotemporal Data: Temporal Posterior Sampling and Prediction Acceleration for Evenly Dispersed Time Points

 \subsection{Some Set-Up and Notations}

 Throughout the rest of this section, we assume the scenario when temporal correlation is included and all time points are equispaced with the adjacent distances normalized to 1.
-Four temporal structures -- \texttt{ar1}, \texttt{exponential}, \texttt{sar1}, \texttt{sexponential}, which denote $\AR(1)$, the exponential process, and their seasonal counterparts (\Cref{sect2a}), respectively, are considered. \alert{
+Four temporal structures -- \texttt{ar1}, \texttt{exponential}, \texttt{sar1}, \texttt{sexponential}, which denote $\AR(1)$, the exponential process, and their seasonal counterparts (\Cref{appenA}), respectively, are considered. { } Then for $T\geq 3$, the $T\times T$ temporal correlation structure matrix, which is ensured positive definite (\Cref{appenB3}), is